mcelrath/braidcoin/braidpool_spec.md

 and immediately paid out to hashers, as there are not enough known parties to sign a multi-signature, and we don't even know their pubkeys to construct a (P2TR, P2SH, etc) bitcoin output address and scriptPubKey.

+[kp]

+As we talked on call, we should get rid of this requirement.

+We discussed alternatives, like sharing the reward as per the normal operations rules.
+Or dropping the byzantine failure requirement in the bootstrapping period of the first instance of braidpool.

+[/kp]

 After the first 4 blocks, we assume that 66%+1 miners who have previously mined a block must sign the coinbase output(s), paying into the UHPO set transaction.